biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 > python **AND** py **AND** python3 ... is not recognized as an internal or external command, operable program or batch file.

 You may have python installed through Anaconda, in this case you must open the Anaconda prompt.

+- MemoryError in Step 1

+> You must use the -subset argument, because the available ram memory cannot process the total size of the data.

 <a name="Support"></a>
 ### Support or Contact